nraci2/o-mEdit/README.md

 What is the project ?

 The o!mEdit project is a project to build a functioning osu!mania skin editing tool that will make customizing more accessible for newer players and also faster for experienced players.
-This project will be using Java for all parts of the project (Gui/Application).
+This project will be using Python for all parts of the project (Gui/Application).

 What is the MVP?